hasnae21/FormationStageSAT/README_learn.md

     • Create Feature Module
     • Configure loadChildren in appRouting
 - Feature Module is a module specific to certain functionality
-- To load a feature module lazily (only on demand) we need to load its children usin
+- To load a feature module lazily (only on demand) we need to load its children using
 - the __loadChildren__  property in route configuration
 > __ng g module customers --route customer --module app.module__